Azure/azure-sdk-for-js/sdk/confidentialledger/confidential-ledger-rest/README.md

 #### Using Azure Active Directory

 This document demonstrates using [DefaultAzureCredential][default_azure_credential] to authenticate to the Confidential Ledger via Azure Active Directory.
+You can find the environment variables in the Azure Portal.
 However, `ConfidentialLedger` accepts any [@azure/identity][azure_identity_credentials] credential.

 `DefaultAzureCredential` will automatically handle most Azure SDK client scenarios.
 To get started, set the values of client ID, tenant ID, and client secret of the AAD application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.